Board Members

 Associate Professor Stacey Tay

-Head and Senior Consultant, Paediatric Neurology, National University Hospital
+Senior Consultant Paediatric Neurology, National University Health Services

-A/Prof Stacey Tay is currently Head and Senior Consultant, Division of Paediatric Neurology at the KTP-National University Children’s Medical Institute, National University Hospital, as well as Associate Professor of Paediatrics, Yong Loo Lin School of Medicine.
-She is also the deputy Head (Research) for Department of Paediatrics, KTP-NUCMI.
-She actively pursues research in various aspects of paediatric neurology as well as helming educational outreach programmes for medical professionals and the public.
+A/Prof Stacey Tay is currently Senior Consultant, Division of Paediatric Neurology at the KTP-National University Children’s Medical Institute, National University Hospital, as well as Associate Professor of Paediatrics, Yong Loo Lin School of Medicine.
+She runs specialist and multidisciplinary clinics for neuromuscular and neurogenetic disorders and does research for childhood neurological disorders.
 She joined the Ronald McDonald House Charities (RMHC) Singapore Board in February 2014, and chairs the Programs and Services Committee.

 Diana Ser is a veteran presenter and former broadcast journalist with more than two decades’ experience in the Singapore media industry.
 Her experience spans both journalism and entertainment, in both English and Mandarin.
-Currently, she produces, writes and manages an online resource for preschool Chinese language learning, Crazy About Chinese (www.dianaser.com).
 Diana joined as a Board Member of the Ronald McDonald House Charities (RMHC) Singapore in 2016, and is part of the Fundraising and Publicity Committee.

 Amita Dutt